 - Neighboring Custer State Park is a terrific place to visit and was highlighted in detail in our blog, 6 Reasons Why You’ll Fall in Love with Custer State Park.

 - Less than 90 minutes away is Badlands National Park, covered in our blogs Just Go to Badlands National Park and Just Go to Badlands National Park – Hiking the Notch Trail.
+Also, to the south in Nebraska is Agate Fossil Beds National Monument-make sure you stop in on the way to or from Wind Cave!

 WHERE TO STAY IN AND AROUND WIND CAVE NATIONAL PARK